oracle-livelabs/oci-migration/ebs-extend-logginganalytics/visualize/visualize.md

 1. Navigate to Logging Analytics - Log Explorer

-  **Note: The corresponding query will be shown captioned below each image**
+  **Note: The corresponding query will be shown captioned below each image.**

   Your screen will look similar to this, with a pie chart showing an overview of the different logs that you have ingested.
 Likely your VCN Flow Logs will dominate your pie chart.